quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Stream Identifiers {#stream-id}

 Streams are identified by an unsigned 32-bit integer, referred to as the Stream ID.
-To avoid Stream ID collision, clients initiate streams using odd-numbered Stream IDs; streams initiated by the server use even-numbered Stream IDs.
+A separate identifier space is used for streams sent by each peer.

-Stream ID 0 (0x0) is reserved for the cryptographic handshake.
-Stream 0 MUST NOT be used for application data, and is the first client-initiated stream.
+Stream ID 0 (0x0) in both directions is reserved for the cryptographic handshake.
+Both client and server send cryptographic handshake messages on their stream 0, which is bound into a bidirectional channel.
+Stream 0 MUST NOT be used for application data.

 A QUIC endpoint cannot reuse a Stream ID.
 Streams MUST be created in sequential order.
 Open streams can be used in any order.
 Streams that are used out of